Presidency of John F. Kennedy: Cuban Missile Crisis

 On October 23, in a unanimous vote, the OAS approved a resolution that endorsed the blockade and called for the removal of the Soviet nuclear weapons from Cuba.
-That same day, Stevenson presented the U.S. case to the UN Security Council, though the Soviet Union's veto power precluded the possibility of passing a Security Council resolution.
+That same day, Adlai Stevenson presented the U.S. case to the UN Security Council, though the Soviet Union's veto power precluded the possibility of passing a Security Council resolution.
 On the morning of October 24, over 150 U.S. ships were deployed to enforce the blockade against Cuba.
-Several Soviet ships approached the blockade line, but they stopped or reverse course to avoid the blockade.
+Several Soviet ships approached the blockade line, but they stopped or reversed course to avoid the blockade.
 On October 25, Khrushchev offered to remove the missiles if the U.S. promised not to invade Cuba.
-The next day, he sent a second message in which he also demanded the removal of Jupiter missiles from Turkey.
+The next day, he sent a second message in which he also demanded the removal of PGM-19 Jupiter missiles from Turkey.
 EXCOMM settled on what has been termed the "Trollope ploy;" the U.S. would respond to the Khrushchev's first message and ignore the second.
+Kennedy managed to preserve restraint when a Soviet missile unauthorizedly downed a U.S. Lockheed U-2 reconnaissance aircraft over Cuba, killing the pilot Rudolf Anderson.
 On October 27, Kennedy sent a letter to Khrushchev calling for the removal of the Cuban missiles in return for an end to the blockade and an American promise to refrain from invading Cuba.
-At the president's direction, Robert Kennedy privately informed the Soviet ambassador that the U.S. would remove the missiles from Turkey after the end of the crisis.
+At the president's direction, Robert Kennedy privately informed Soviet Ambassador Anatoly Dobrynin that the U.S. would remove the Jupiter missiles from Turkey "within a short time after this crisis was over."
 Few members of EXCOMM expected Khrushchev to agree to the offer, but on October 28 Khrushchev publicly announced that he would withdraw the missiles from Cuba.
 Negotiations over the details of the withdrawal continued, but the U.S. ended the naval blockade on November 20, and most Soviet soldiers left Cuba by early 1963.

 The U.S. publicly promised never to invade Cuba and privately agreed to remove its missiles in Italy and Turkey; the missiles were by then obsolete and had been supplanted by submarines equipped with UGM-27 Polaris missiles.
-In the aftermath of the crisis, the United States and the Soviet Union established a hotline to ensure clear communications between the leaders of the two countries.
+In the aftermath of the crisis, a Moscow–Washington hotline was established to ensure clear communications between the leaders of the two countries.
 The Cuban Missile Crisis brought the world closer to nuclear war than at any point before or since.
 In the end, "the humanity" of the two men prevailed.
 The crisis improved the image of American willpower and the president's credibility.
 Kennedy's approval rating increased from 66% to 77% immediately thereafter.
 Kennedy's handling of the Cuban Missile Crisis has received wide praise from many scholars, although some critics fault the Kennedy administration for precipitating the crisis with its efforts to remove Castro.
 Khrushchev, meanwhile, was widely mocked for his performance, and was removed from power in October 1964.
+According to Anatoly Dobrynin, the top Soviet leadership took the Cuban outcome as "a blow to its prestige bordering on humiliation."